sai-seetal-pendyala/sql-retail-database-design-analytics/README.md

 ## Analytical queries

-Six queries built to answer the questions Foxcore Retail couldn't ask before.
+Six queries built to answer questions that spreadsheet-only operations could not answer reliably.
 Each query traverses multiple tables through JOINs, demonstrating the analytical power of a properly normalized schema.

 <table width="100%">
 <tr>